 While DACA is for the person who qualifies for DACA, sometimes a DACA holder has a family with mixed status, meaning their parents, siblings, spouse or children need status.
 Those people don’t get DACA just because the main applicant has DACA, since DACA does not allow for “derivative beneficiaries.”

-However, we take a holistic view in consultations.
-We are looking not just for something BETTER than DACA – we are looking to see whether we might have options to offer a family of derivatives.
-If we find a potential derivative option, we will let you know if the family member should book a consultation with our office.
-Also, sometimes it turns out that the DACA holder is not eligible for any new, cool immigration option – but their spouse or other family member is – and then we end up doing a case for both people so that everyone can benefit.
+Also, sometimes it turns out that the DACA holder is not eligible for any new, cool immigration option – but their spouse or other family member is – and then an attorney may be able to do a different case so that everyone can benefit.

 Here is an example: Bob has DACA.
 Bob’s mother and father are undocumented.
 Bob’s employer was being horrible on a day when Bob called in sick.
 Bob’s supervisor, who he usually carpooled with, went to the home where all three lived and yelled at Bob to get out of bed and get to work or there’d be heck to pay if he had to send immigration to the house to get Bob out of bed.
 Now Bob and his parents are worried about how the employer knows where they all live.
-In a case like this, our office would be looking at doing a T-1 visa for Bob and T-4 visas for his parents, and then filing for green cards.
+In a case like this, our office may look at doing a T-1 visa for Bob and T-4 visas for his parents.
+If approved, the family may be able to file for Green Cards and later, Naturalization, if they are otherwise eligible.

 Let’s switch the scenario.
 Let’s say it was Bob’s mother who got yelled at by her boss which scared her husband and son – we might be filing a T-1 for Bob’s mom, a T-2 for his dad, and a T-3 or T-6 for Bob, depending on Bob’s age.
 See why we need the bigger picture?